 4. Am I in a solid place financially to train for and complete this race?

 How much is the actual race registration?

 While 5Ks and local swim meets generally clock in at less than $50 a piece, popular marathons can run upwards of $200 (like the Disney race series and the New York City Marathon), and an Ironman triathlon will run you up to $700.

 Add in shoes and apparel (you can find running shoes on the cheap, but most are more than $100 apiece), equipment (a serious tri bike will most definitely cost more than your monthly rent), and your preferred method of recovery (whether it’s a $20 foam roller or bi-weekly physical therapy or massage appointments), and suddenly a one-day race is a long-term investment.

 Not all races will cost a pretty penny, but it’s imperative to consider the monetary investment of your bucket list item.

 5. What’s my motivation?

-When you have to do a 5-hour training ride in 20-degree weather or you’re due for a track workout in the pouring rain, you’re going to want to remember why you’re doing this.
+When you have to do a 5-hour training session in a super cold weather or you’re due for a track workout in the pouring rain, you’re going to want to remember why you’re doing this.
 Whatever your motivation is, make sure it’s something that’ll get you out the door to train when you’d rather stay in bed.

 If you liked this post, don’t forget to share so that others can find it, too.